Missouri Rapid Antigen Test Program

 - At high COVID-19 Community Levels, CDC encourages schools and ECE programs to consider implementing screening testing for high risk activities (for example close contact sports, band or choir); at key times in the year (for example, prom, group travel); and when returning from breaks (such as holidays, spring break, at the beginning of the school year).

-- Schools can choose to conduct tests in-office by trained personnel and/or for home distribution.
+- Schools can choose to conduct tests in-office by trained personnel and/or for send home for use.
+Send any changes to your testing plan to Marjorie.Cole@health.mo.gov.

 To receive antigen tests, new users must:

-- Complete an application.
-Rapid Antigen Test Kit Application Portal (arcgis.com)
+- Complete an application via the Rapid Antigen Test Kit Application Portal (arcgis.com)

 - Complete the required training and provide verification of that training.